 Parameter Description Default Value Range TX Latency Adjust 1-step with 2-step Unavailable when Enable Time Stamping = 0 with default value as 0.
 Only available when Operation Mode is Both .
 If the clocking mode is ordinary clock, default value is 705.
 If clocking mode is transparent clock, default value should be 802.
 0 0 to 2,047 Enable VLane Adjust Mode Unavailable when Enable Time Stamping = 0.
-Available when operation mode is One Step or Both.
-0 0: Disabled 1: Enabled Link Layer - TX Interpacket Gap TX IPG Value TX Interpacket Gap Value 12 8 to 12 (integer) Additional Features Include IEEE 802.3bj RS-FEC Selecting this option will include IEEE 802.3bj RS-FEC in between CMAC and GT.
+Available when operation mode is One Step or Both .
+0 0: Disabled 1: Enabled Link Layer - TX Interpac ket Gap TX IPG Value TX Interpacket Gap Value 12 8 to 12 (integer) Additional Featur es Include IEEE 802.3bj RS-FEC Selecting this option will include IEEE 802.3bj RS-FEC in between CMAC and GT.
+Note: This feature is available in CAUI-4 and Runtime Switchable mode.
+0 0: Disabled 1: Enabled Include AXI4-Lite Control and Statistics Interface When you enable, the AXI4-Lite interface is provided in the core.
+0 0: Disabled 1: Enabled Include AN/LT Logic Selecting this option will include AN/LT soft logic.
 Note: This feature is available in CAUI-4 mode only.
-0 0: Disabled 1: Enabled Include AXI4-Lite Control and Statistics Interface When you enable, the AXI4-Lite interface is provided in the core.
 0 0: Disabled 1: Enabled

-- 1. Requires TX to be enabled.
-Operation = Simplex TX or Duplex modes only. - 2.
-Requires RX to be enabled.
-Operation = Simplex RX or Duplex modes only. - 3.
-Option is disabled when receive flow control is disabled.
+1. Requires TX to be enabled.
+Operation = Simplex TX or Duplex modes only.

+2. Requires RX to be enabled.
+Operation = Simplex RX or Duplex modes only.

+3. Option is disabled when receive flow control is disabled.